 The Faculty Instructional Evaluation Regulation, AR 3.4 at https://easternwv.edu/wp-content/uploads/AR-3.4.pdf, was revised on November 10, 2020, and defines the evaluation process and identifies evaluation materials included in faculty instructional evaluations.
 This process assesses the quality of faculty instructional performance and identifies improvement areas.
-The instructional evaluation process is designed to provide meaningful analysis/commentary to the faculty member, Academic Division Chair, and Vice President of Academics and Student Services.
+The instructional evaluation process is designed to provide meaningful analysis/commentary to the faculty member, Academic Division Chair, Associate Dean of Academics and Assessment, and Vice President of Academics and Student Services.